tuttiq/dotfiles/README.md

 ### Thanks

-- These dotfiles are completely stolen from [Etdev's Dotfiles](https://github.com/etdev/dotfiles).
+- These dotfiles are forked from [Etdev's Dotfiles](https://github.com/etdev/dotfiles).
   - That was originally forked from [Thoughtbot Dotfiles](https://github.com/thoughtbot/dotfiles).
   - The install script is from [Adam Eivy's Dotfiles](https://github.com/atomantic/dotfiles).